-However, the downfall for Dorling Cartograms is that it doesn’t maintain the centroid and shape.
-This means that readers may have difficulty understanding features in the map.
+However, the downfall of Dorling Cartograms is that it doesn’t maintain the centroid and shape.
+This means that readers may have difficulty understanding features on the map.
 You may not have even known this was the United States if I didn’t tell you!

 Do you want to create a cartogram?

 Cartograms exaggerate the size of the geography proportional to the statistic being shown.
 Specifically, the variable substitutes land area or distance.